 I graduated from Iolani School in 1973.
 I graduated from Hawaii Loa College with honors in 1978.
 After working for a few years, I went on to the William S. Richardson School of Law at the University of Hawaii, where I obtained my Juris Doctor with honors in 1984.
 I then clerked for Associate Justice Frank D. Padgett of the Hawaii Supreme Court before joining the law firm of Case, Kay and Lynch (later Case & Lynch) in 1985.
 I resigned as a partner of Case & Lynch in 1995, and in 1996 became Of Counsel to Lynch & Farmer (later Lynch Ichida Thompson Kim & Hirota).
 I remained licensed but no longer actively practice as a lawyer.

 I completed my studies, practica, internship, and dissertation for a Doctorate in Clinical Psychology from Argosy University in Honolulu.
 My dissertation topic concerned the psychological assessment and treatment of patients with diabetes.
 I was awarded my doctoral degree in June 2004.
 I obtained my Hawaii psychology license in 2005.
-I am a no longer a member of the American Psychological Association (APA) owing to its current dysfunction.
-I am a member of the Hawaii Psychological Association (HPA).
-I have been an Ethics Fellow at The St. Francis International Center for Healthcare Ethics.
+I am a no longer a member of the American Psychological Association or the Hawaii Psychological Association.
+I am a former Ethics Fellow at The St. Francis International Center for Healthcare Ethics.